 Given their distinct roles in the organization, the timing and nature of involvement may be different.
 Appropriately sharing information between teams that may change the organization’s risk landscape will ensure that IA and ERM priorities and efforts are spent in the most critical risk areas.
 Collectively, information-sharing can lead to stronger governance, collaborative risk identification, and aligned business objectives.

-3. Leverage Data Analytics
+3. Leverage Data Analytics and AI

 4. Use One Source of Truth

 While it seems intuitive, organizations don’t always invest or upgrade to an enterprise Governance, Risk, and Compliance (GRC) platform.
-In fact, they often purchase various tools by separate buyers, creating siloes within the organization.
+In fact, they often purchase various tools from separate buyers, creating silos within the organization.
 However, using a GRC platform for IA and ERM provides greater efficiency and a single source of truth.
 This enables continuous IA and ERM collaboration, resulting in further testing and reporting efficiencies into new realms of business operations, such as environmental, social, and governance goals.
 The right GRC Platform will benefit the entire organization – not just IA and ERM.

 A single source of truth is the foundation for the creation of a risk management framework that can: